scienceR/gettingcleaningdata/README.md

 clone this repository
 download compressed raw data
-unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory open a R console and set the working directory to the repository root run run_analysis.R script
+unzip raw data and copy all the text files under the directory 'UCI HAR Dataset' to the cloned repository root directory open a R console and set the working directory to the repository root run run_analysis.R script
->>>>>>> 8b4a2f9a3379217ef8f728af80b6ee8412057201